rust-stuco/lectures/week8/ownership_p2.md

 ![bg right 50%](../images/week8/frames/0.png)

-Inspired by the stack's management of local variables:
+Recall the behavior of local variables on the stack:

 * Local variable lives in function's **stack frame**
 * Allocated on function call
 * Deallocated on function return